 6. Gogeta was conceived before Vegito, but Vegito appeared first.

 The reason why most movies aren’t considered canon is because they aren’t based on Toriyama’s Manga, but made by a different team entirely.
 The Movie team had the idea for Gogeta, which would be similar to Gotenks in Dragon Ball Z. Toriyama learnt of this and created his own fusion character named Vegito that appeared in the Dragon Ball Manga first before Fusion Reborn was released.
 Toriyama didn’t want to step on anyone’s toes and so made Vegito different than Gogeta on purpose.
-Toriyama cleared like the character of Gogeta so much that he put him into official Canon in the movie Dragon Ball Super: Broly.
+Toriyama clearly like the character of Gogeta so much that he put him into official Canon in the movie Dragon Ball Super: Broly.

 7. Gogeta thought about calling himself Gokuta or Vekugo.